What is Design for Additive Manufacturing?

 Traditional manufacturing dictates a need for scale to achieve economy, which creates inefficiencies and friction between the product idea and its delivery to the user.
 This is where the additive process can revolutionize how products find their way to consumers.
 In addition, it provides an opportunity to manufacture low-volume, low-scale products economically.

 DfAM Increases Efficiencies and Design Flexibility

 The benefits of 3D printing are numerous for designers and engineers.
 From a product perspective, 3D printing removes many of the mainstream manufacturing limitations.
-Through DfAM, designers are no longer limited by the geometry or process; this allows the product or part design to be more complex, while also providing the opportunity to combine several parts into one.
+Through DfAM, designers are no longer limited by the geometry or process; this allows the part or product design to be more complex, while also providing the opportunity to combine several parts into one.

 Innovations like this have impacted the majority of designers and engineers.
-Fifty-seven percent of the Jabil survey participants said that their teams are delighted with the increased design freedom of 3D printing, while half say new processes and approaches have increased creativity.
+Fifty-seven percent of the Jabil survey participants said that their teams are delighted with the increased design freedom enabled by 3D printing technology, while half say new processes and approaches have increased creativity.
 Additionally, one in three participants said that additive manufacturing has led to increased pride of workmanship.

-A core component of designing for additive manufacturing has a lot to do with the product or part’s application and function.
+A core component of the DfAM method has a lot to do with the product or part's application and function.
 There is a strong relationship between geometry and performance and planning for it is key to the process.
-As a result, previously unattainable, highly customized design features like lattice structures are now available through additive manufacturing.
+As a result, previously unattainable, highly customized design features like a lattice structure are now available through additive manufacturing.

 In numerous interviews with innovators using DfAM, 3D Printing Media highlighted improved efficiencies: